Adriana-ku06/introstructuredprog/arrays.md

 ```
 ### Initialization of Two Dimensional Array

-We use the following general syntax for declaring and initializing a two dimensional array with specific number of rows and coloumns with initial values.
+The following general syntax for declaring and initializing a two-dimensional array with a specified number of rows and columns with initial values.

 Example:
 ``` C